tapasya234/FlickrPhotoExtraction/README.md

 # FlickrPhotoExtraction
-A PHP file to extract photos from Flickr using Flickr API.
+A PHP file to extract photos from Flickr using Flickr API using cURL library.

+Technologies: PHP

+Date: Oct, 2016